 Ms. Mader-Adkins works clinically with adolescents, adults, couples and families and welcomes to her practice members of the LGBTQ communities She earned a Bachelor of Arts in Psychology at University of North Carolina Wilmington and a Master of Arts in Clinical Mental Health Counseling at University of North Carolina Charlotte where she was an Honor’s student and served as the Wellness Chair for UNCC’s chapter of Chi Sigma Iota, an international honor society of counseling professionals and counselors-in-training dedicated to excellent in scholarship, research. and clinical practice.
 As a couples counselor, Ms. Mader-Adkins is certified in Level 1 Gottman approach, a nationally respected model of couples therapy.
 Located at our Myers Park/Park Road office, she accepts Aetna and Blue Cross/Blue Shield.

-Ms. Hatzispiros is skilled in Child-Centered Play Therapy and is working towards becoming a Registered Play Therapist (RPT).
-After earning a Bachelor of Science degree in Psychology from Georgia College & State University, Ms. Hatzispiros obtained a Master of Arts degree in Clinical Mental Health Counseling from the University of North Carolina, Charlotte.
-Her clinical experience covers all age groups and a spectrum of mental health issues.
-Her office is located at our South Park-Sharon Road location, where she enjoys working with pre-schoolers, children, young professions, and adults.
-When seeing children, Ms. Hatzispiros often consults with educators and other providers in the child’s life.
+Ms. Hatzispiros works clinically with children, young professions, adults, and families.
+She is skilled in Child-Centered Play Therapy and utilizes traditional talk therapy with adolescents and adults.
+After earning a Bachelor of Science degree in Psychology from Georgia College & State University, Ms. Hatzispiros obtained her Master of Arts degree in Clinical Mental Health Counseling from the University of North Carolina, Charlotte.
+Ms. Hatzispiros has spent time working with minority individuals and families in multiple settings, this combined with her own background of being raised by parents who immigrated to the United States from Greece helps here understand the sensitivity culture brings to therapy and an individuals life.
+Her office is located at our South Park-Sharon Road location.
 She accepts Aetna and Blue Cross/Blue Shield.